jonghwan3/BooksDiary/README.md

 ### 2. EC2 <a name="ec2"></a>

-On AWS - EC2, we can check a new EC2 has been created.
+On AWS - EC2, I can check a new EC2 has been created.
 - Check Public Ipv4 address (e.g., 3.147.47.36)

 ### 3. S3 Bucket <a name="bucket"></a>

-On AWS - S3 Bucket, we will upload all files in `html`
+On AWS - S3 Bucket, I will upload all files in `html`
 - Create bucket
 - On the bucket, upload with Add files (`html/~.html` files)
 - Upload with folders (`html/css`, `html/images`, `html/webfonts`)